November 2018 Report (AGM)

 This season we had a record number of registered players and match officials totaling over 6,800!

 This does not include all the managers, coaches, committee persons and volunteers from all our clubs and high performance programs.

 We have had many recent success stories with grants and funding for various club facilities and ground improvements but still plenty of potential for improvement and access to funding and assistance.

 To that aim I am in constant contact with our local councils, state members of parliament, federal members and the media and all interested parties to improve this situation on behalf of our stakeholders.

-Speaking of grants many of our clubs have indeed been successful with various applications.
 Please be aware that the office can assist clubs with the grant process and also contribute towards the funding of professional grant submissions through our relationship with professionals in this field.